 Efficacy of the treatment against all stages of L. tredecinguttatus, including juveniles and egg sacs, is not known (MAF Biosecurity New Zealand 2002).
-China would need to provide Biosecurity Australia with a technical submission on the measures or treatments that details the proposed treatment with SO_2/CO_2 or alternative fumigants or measures, and include efficacy data from suitable treatment trials.
+China would need to provide Biosecurity Australia with a technical submission on the measures or treatments that details the recommended treatment with SO_2/CO_2 or alternative fumigants or measures, and include efficacy data from suitable treatment trials.

-If shown to be effective against both spiders, it is proposed that all shipments undergo commercial pre-export fumigation with SO_2/CO_2 .
-Under the proposed fumigation arrangement, the table grapes would be treated as follows:
+If shown to be effective against both spiders, it is recommended that all shipments where sanitary pests are detected undergo commercial pre-export fumigation with SO_2/CO_2 .
+Under the recommended fumigation arrangement, the table grapes would be treated as follows: